Identification of Incomplete Preferences: Extensions

 Let $\Pi \subset \Delta(S)$ be a closed and convex set of probability distributions on $S$.
 According to Bewley's Knightian Decision Theory, decision maker $i$'s preferences $\succ $ are described by the following result:

 If the inequality in (\ref{equ:Knightian}) changes direction for different probability distributions in $\Pi$, the two alternatives are not comparable.

-This model is not a special case of the interval order presented previously because comparisons between two alternatives are made one probability distribution at the time.
-Even though the values of $E_{\pi }[u(\cdot)]$ form an interval, comparisons are not made looking at the extremes of that interval.
+This model does not compare alternatives using intervals.
+Even though the values of $E_{\pi }[u(\cdot)]$ form an interval, comparisons are not made looking at the extremes of that interval but one probability distribution at a time.
 Two alternatives could be ranked even if the corresponding utility intervals overlap.
 Despite this difference, the results of the previous section can be applied by taking advantage of some simple algebra.
 Rearranging equation (\ref{equ:Knightian}) one gets

 and therefore

 We can then adapt the definition of the set of non-dominated alternatives as follows

 As before, we let $\theta=(\theta_0,\theta_1)$ be the probabilities that alternative $a_0$ is preferred to $a_1$ and the probability that alternative $a_1$ ir preferred to $a_0$, respectively.
 By definition,